austral-electronics/ThunderballH7/README.md

          - *Strap the RTS to CTS to fully test the COM1 port*

 ### 4.2.
 Change the IP Address <a name="ip"></a>
-The default IP Adress is static at 192.168.100.222, to change this address edit the file "LWIP/App/lwip.c" line 63
+The default IP Adress is static at 192.168.100.222.
+To change this address rapidly edit the file "LWIP/App/lwip.c" line 63 and recompile.
+Note : This setting will be erased by CubeMX's automatic code generation, and you will have to change the settings in CubeMX->LWIP->General Settings (See Chapter 5).

 ### 4.3.
 Modify and Compile the Web pages <a name="web"></a>
 If you modify the web pages, you must first compile the web pages with makefsdata.exe before compiling the application.